Who can benefit from this blog?

 Throughout history, wherever humans make homes with other humans, you can expect them to search for actions they can take to more effortlessly improve, themselves, their society, and the world around them.

-I find that across most cultures and eras, however diverse or homogeneous their social order, certain questions end up asked in one form or another, such as:
+I find that across most cultures and eras, however diverse or homogeneous their social order, certain questions always end up asked in one form or another, such as:

 - How can we live a good, exemplary, excellent, noble, virtuous, or happy life?